Leaky bucket: Parameters

 In the case of the leaky bucket algorithm as a meter, the limits on the traffic can be bandwidth and a burstiness of the output.
 The bandwidth limit and burstiness limit for the connection may be specified in a traffic contract.
-A bandwidth limit may be specified as a packet or frame rate, a byte or bit rate, or as an emission interval between the packets.
-A limit on burstiness may be specified as a jitter or delay variation tolerance, or as a maximum burst size (MBS).
+A bandwidth limit may be specified as a packet rate, a bit rate, or as an emission interval between the packets.
+A limit on burstiness may be specified as a delay variation tolerance, or as a maximum burst size (MBS).

 Multiple sets of contract parameters can be applied concurrently to a connection using multiple instances of the leaky bucket algorithm, each of which may take a bandwidth and a burstiness limit: see Generic cell rate algorithm.